hyperium/tonic/tonic-examples/routeguide-tutorial.md

 }
 ```

-Like `get_feature`, `list_features`'s input is a single message.
-A `Rectangle` in this
+Like `get_feature`, `list_features`'s input is a single message, a `Rectangle` in this
 case.
 This time, however, we need to return a stream of values, rather than a single one.
-We create a channel and move the `Sink` into a new asynchronous task where we perform our
+We create a channel and spawn a new asynchronous task where we perform a lookup, sending
-lookup, sending the features that satisfy our constraints into the channel.
+the features that satisfy our constraints into the channel.

 The `Stream` half of the channel is returned to the caller, wrapped in a `tonic::Response`.